syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 ## ErrorBar Chart

-[`ErrorBarSeries`] are graphical representations of the variability of data and used on graphs to indicate the error or uncertainty in a reported measurement.
+[`ErrorBarSeries`] is graphical representations of the variability of data and used on graphs to indicate the error or uncertainty in a reported measurement.
 To render a error bar chart, create an instance of [`ErrorBarSeries`] and add to the [`Series`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~Series.html) collection property of [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html).

 ## Type

- This type property is used to define the ErrorBar type value in `Fixed`, `Custom`, `Percentage`, `StandardDeviation` and `StandErrors`.
+ The [`Type`] property is used to define the error Bar type value in `Fixed`, `Custom`, `Percentage`, `StandardDeviation` and `StandErrors`.
 The default value of this property is [`Fixed`].

- `Fixed`
+ ### Fixed

 {% highlight c# %}
 [C#]